Counting modular forms by rationality field: Counts by degree

 \subsection{Random Hecke polynomial model}

-Here we present a random model to estimate the distribution of degree $d$ newforms.
+Here we present a random model to estimate the distribution of degree $d$ newforms that will lead us to \cref{conj1}.
 This is based on ideas for heuristics suggested in \cite{roberts} and \cite{me:maeda}.

 Consider a newspace $S_{2k}^{\mathrm{new}}(N)$.
 One can further decompose this space into $2^{\omega(N)}$ joint eigenspaces of the Atkin--Lehner operators $W_p$ for $p \mid N$, which we call the Atkin--Lehner eigenspaces.
 Each Atkin--Lehner eigenspace is Galois invariant.
-In general, one can further decompose each Atkin--Lehner eigenspace into smaller Galois invariant subspaces according to local inertia types of non-CM forms (see \cite{DPT}) and the subspace of CM forms.
+For non-squarefree levels, one can further decompose each Atkin--Lehner eigenspace into smaller Galois invariant subspaces according to local inertia types of non-CM forms (see \cite{DPT}) and the subspace of CM forms.

 For simplicity, assume $N$ is squarefree.
-Then there are no CM forms of trivial nebentypus and only one local inertial type.
+Then there are no CM forms of trivial nebentypus and there is only one local inertial type.
 Let $S$ be an Atkin--Lehner eigenspace in $S_{2k}^{\mathrm{new}}(N)$.
 For a newform $f \in S$, the single Fourier coefficient $a_p(f)$ generates $K_f$ for 100\% of $p$ \cite{KSW}, and it is conjectured that this is true for all but finitely many $p$ if $[K_f : \Q] > 4$ \cite{murty}.
-Hence, for fixed $p \nmid N$, the factorization type of the characteristic polynomial $c_{T_p}(x) \in \Z[x]$ will usually tell us the degrees of the newforms in $S$.
+Hence, for fixed $p \nmid N$, the factorization type of the characteristic polynomial $c_{T_p}(x) \in \Z[x]$ of the Hecke operator $T_p$ will usually tell us the degrees of the newforms in $S$.
 In fact, it will always give us lower bounds.